 The benefits and key features from this online KM course are described by one of the course mentors and by three satsified course graduates from the Catholic Relief Services, a large international NGO which had endorsed this course.

 In 2006, CCLFI pioneered the first online KM course in the Philippines.
 In October 2013, CCLFI introduced the online mentored Knowledge Management Practitioner Certification Course.
 CCLFI partnered with the largest professional HR organization in the Philippines - the People Management Association of the Philippines - to deliver this course to the private sector..
-Since 2013, the course had graduated over 200 KM practitioners from 33 countries: Austria, Brazil, Burkina Faso, Cameroon, Canada, Dubai, Egypt, Ethiopia, Guatemala, Indonesia, Italy, Kenya, Korea, Laos, Lebanon, Luxembourg, Madagascar, Malawi, Mali, Mexico, Nepal, Netherlands, New Zealand, Nigeria, Panama, Philippines, Tanzania, Uganda, UAE, UK, USA, Zambia and Zimbabwe.
+Since 2013, the course had graduated around 300 KM practitioners from 34 countries: Austria, Brazil, Burkina Faso, Cameroon, Canada, Dubai, Egypt, Ethiopia, Guatemala, Indonesia, Italy, Ivory Coast, Kenya, Korea, Laos, Lebanon, Luxembourg, Madagascar, Malawi, Mali, Mexico, Nepal, Netherlands, New Zealand, Nigeria, Panama, Philippines, Tanzania, Uganda, UAE, UK, USA, Zambia and Zimbabwe.

 This 18-week course features –

 - "Learning by doing" or learning through practice of 30 basic or unit KM skills in first ten weeks;

 - Use of a practice website where course participants each have their own dedicated practice webpage where they can practice various website content management skills;